geoff-project/coi/docs/tutorials/packaging.rst

 to only that function.
 If you put them at the end of a line, they only apply to that line.

-You can prevent bugs from silently sneaking into your code by running Pylint in your :ref:`CI/CD pipeline <continuous integration>` every time you push code to
+You can prevent bugs from silently sneaking into your code by running PyLint in your :ref:`CI/CD pipeline <continuous integration>` every time you push code to
 Gitlab: